-Figs \ref{Fig5} and \ref{Fig6} correspond to the same situations as considered in Figs \ref{Fig3} and \ref{Fig4}, though with a higher optical depth $\alpha_{0}L=0.6$.
+Figs \ref{Fig5} and \ref{Fig6} correspond to the same situations as considered in Figs \ref{Fig3} and \ref{Fig4}, but with a higher optical depth $\alpha_{0}L=0.6$.
 Both the reflection and transmission coefficients are significantly enhanced in Fig. \ref{Fig5} compared to Fig. \ref{Fig3} : now, $T$ oscillates between $0.48$ and $2.17$ -- versus $0.7$ and $1.45$ for $\alpha_{0}L=0.3$ -- and $R$ between $0.017$ and $0.043$ -- versus $0.0043$ and $0.0063$ for $\alpha_{0}L=0.3$.
-Here, although the parametric approximation is no longer valid, both $R$ and $T$ still depend on the phase and are substantially amplified.
-The fitting by the analytical model, Eqs.(\ref{TransmissionApprox},\ref{ReflectionApprox}), is only qualitative for two reasons.
+Here, although the parametric approximation is no longer valid, both $R$ and $T$ still depend on the phase and are significantly enhanced.
+The fit by the analytical model, Eqs. (\ref{TransmissionApprox},\ref{ReflectionApprox}), is only qualitative for two reasons.
 First, as shown in Fig. \ref{Fig6}, the increased optical depth leads to stronger absorption of the control field along propagation.
-The forward-, resp. backward-, propagating component intensity is indeed reduced by $60\%$ ($37\%$ in the case of Fig. \ref{Fig4} with $\alpha_{0}L=0.3$), resp. $56\%$ ($22\%$ in Fig. \ref{Fig4}).
+The intensity of the forward-, resp. backward-, propagating component is indeed reduced by $60\%$ ($37\%$ in the case of Fig. \ref{Fig4} with $\alpha_{0}L=0.3$), resp. $56\%$ ($22\%$ in Fig. \ref{Fig4}).
 The parametric approximation, $\Omega_{\pi}^{+}\left(y\right)\approx\Omega_{\pi}^{+}\left(0\right)\;;\;$$\Omega_{\pi}^{-}\left(y\right)\approx\Omega_{\pi}^{-}\left(L\right)$, is thus rough.
-Secondly, the coefficients $\left|\alpha_{0}Lc_{j=+,-,+-}\right|$ are magnified approximatively by a factor two with respect to the case where $\alpha_{0}L=0.3$ (e.g. $\left|\alpha_{0}Lc_{j}\right|\approx0.41,0.006,0.09$ for $j=+,-,+-$, respectively) making the low order perturbation solution less valid.
+Secondly, the coefficients $\left|\alpha_{0}Lc_{j=+,-,+-}\right|$ are approximately magnified by a factor of two compared to the case where $\alpha_{0}L=0.3$ (e.g. $\left|\alpha_{0}Lc_{j}\right|\approx0.41,0.006,0.09$ for $j=+,-,+-$, respectively) making the low order perturbation solution less valid.
 Note that in this case the dispersive component of the optical response vanishes at resonance and therefore the phase remains essentially constant.